UnitTestBot/jacodb/README.md

-JCDB is a pure Java library which stores information about Java byte-code located outside the JVM process.
-Like Reflection do for runtime JCDB do this for byte-code stored in file system.
+`JCDB` is a pure Java library that allows you to get information about Java bytecode outside the JVM process and to store it in a database.
+While Java `Reflection` makes it possible to inspect code at runtime, `JCDB` does the same for bytecode stored in a file system.

-ASM is used for reading and parsing jar-files (including build directories) and store information about classes, their hierarchies, methods, annotations etc.
+`JCDB` uses [ASM](https://asm.ow2.io/) framework for reading and parsing JAR-files as well as build directories.

-Information is stored in SQLite database which could be in-memory or persistent.
-Persistence makes data be reused after process is restarted.
-Accessing persisted data from different processes simultaneously is not supported.
+Information about classes, hierarchies, annotations, methods, fields, and their usages is stored in SQLite database — either in-memory or persistent.
+Persisted data can be reused between restarts.
+Accessing the persistent storage from multiple processes simultaneously is not supported.

-JCDB is ignited by number of jars or directories with build classes:
+To start creating database, `JCDB` gets a list of JAR-files or build directories:

 ```kotlin
 interface JCDB {